jsoma/tabletop/README.md

 `parseNumbers` can be true or false (default false).
 If true, Tabletop will automatically parse any numbers for you so they don't run around as strings.

+`order` asks Google to sort the results by a column.
+You'll need to strip spaces and lowercase your column names, i.e. `{order: 'firstname'}` for a column called **First Name**.

+`reverse` reverses the order if set to true.

 `postProcess` is a function that processes each row after it has been created.
 Use this to rename columns, compute attributes, etc. See the TimelineSetter example below.

 `wanted` is an array of sheets you'd like to pull.
 If you have 20 sheets in a public spreadsheet you might as well only pull what you need to access.
 See the example in simple/multiple.html.
 Defaults to all.